How To Get the Most Out of the Needs Nurturing Stage

 One of the most overlooked stages in Cortex is the Needs Nurturing stage.
 We include this stage in our first training with new brands as it’s one of the most versatile and inclusive stages we have.
 Let us walk you through an overview of this stage.
 We’ll share helpful tips and tricks, and also show you a few advanced strategies.

-What is the Needs Nurturing stage?
+What Is the Needs Nurturing Stage?

 However, if you activate Needs Nurturing you can also continue to reach out to these consumers with extended Welcome messaging.
 This includes successful elements such as the first order discount, your brand’s differentiation, or any aspect of your brand story you know consumers find especially compelling.

-According to email marketing specialist Tarzan Kay, your Welcome Series should do the following:
+Your Welcome Series should do the following:

 - Slowly introduce them to who you are and what you do

-How do you Create a Non-Purchaser touchpoint in Needs Nurturing?
+How Do You Create a Non-Purchaser Touchpoint in Needs Nurturing?